gvwilson/sensibleadventures/arecibo/arecibo.md

 but a single convulsive contraction drives the blade into their scalp to cut the quantum tracery beneath the skin.
-Just before they lose consciousness they realize where the scar on the other side of their head must have come from.
+Just before they lose consciousness they realize where their first scar must have come from.

 <div align="center">* * *</div>

 **Zapoljarnyj / Actual**
 <!-- 3020 CE -->

-What started as a work camp is now a bustling little port on the shore of the Barents Sea.
+What started as a work camp on the shore of the Barents Sea is now a bustling little port.
-Most buildings are half-buried to stay warm in winter and as protection against the raging gales of spring and fall.
+The buildings are half-buried to stay warm in winter and as protection against the gales of spring and fall.
-Scavengers willing to brave the haunted ruins of Murmansk trade what they find for food, sex, data, and slabs of rendered jellyfish they can eat or burn as fuel.
+Scavengers willing to brave the ruins of Murmansk trade what they find for food, sex, data, and slabs of rendered jellyfish they can eat or burn as fuel.

-Third of Thu Anh has four planters in her reclamation *sangha*.
+Thu Anh has three planters in her reclamation *sangha*.
-Her junior clone sib Fourth meets her quota without fail.
-The Dutch couple probably would if they spent less time praying and more time digging, but the final member of her team more than makes up for their shortfall.
+The Dutch couple spend more time praying than digging, but the final member of her team more than makes up for their shortfall.
 Tall, thin, and dark,
-with ragged scars on both temples, he looks like the worst kind of scav.
+with ragged scars on both temples, he looks like a scav until he smiles.

-Except for his smile.
-It is as quick and as gentle as he is with the seedlings it is their holy duty to sow.
+It is as quick and as gentle as he is with the seedlings

+it is their holy duty to sow.
-He is the first to wake and the last to sleep, and moves with an economical grace that Third is certain has also caught her younger sib's eye.
+He is the first to wake and the last to sleep, and moves with an economical grace that Anh is certain has also caught the Dutch woman's eye.

 She is surprised when he comes to her to say that he is leaving.
 "My path leads elsewhere," he says apologetically.

-"Gonna miss you," Third says, and means it.
+"Gonna miss you," Anh says, and means it.

 He inclines his head.
 "And I you."